leifgehrmann/map-tile-compare/README.md

 After creating the JSON, you have two options:

-* Store the JSON to an external host.
+* Store the JSON on an external host.
 * Store the JSON file in the `public/` directory and run `npm run build`.
 The file can then be accessed via `http://localhost:5000/yourConfig.json`.

-Grab the URL to the JSON and append it to the app's host URL:
+Grab the URL to the JSON and append it to the app's host URL.

 ```
 http://locahost:5000/#http://localhost/5000/config.json
 ```

-Your config will now load in the browser!

 ## Development